CentreForDigitalHumanities/I-analyzer/README.md

 SAML
 -------------------------------------------------------------------------------
 In order to login with Solis ID, I-analyzer has SAML integration with ITS.
 For this, it uses our custom class `dhlab_flask_saml.py` from the [dhlab-saml](https://github.com/UUDigitalHumanitieslab/dhlab-saml) repo.
-More information on working with SAML, setting up a local environment to test the SAML integration etc can be found there.
+More information on working with SAML, setting up a local environment to test the SAML integration, etc. can be found there.